 The older child is, by this time, spinning out; and it’s mostly my fault as I am strung out from running between them all morning and unable to be rational or nice.
 An argument about teeth-brushing escalates to a shouting match and I wonder if the corona mortality statistics take into account domestic ‘incidents’ resulting from being cooped up for so long.

 Things improve considerably when the older child gets her school pack the following day.
-Again, there’s an onslaught of instructions and logins but, once we get the hang of it, the Google Classroom which the school has set up gives her enormous independence over her work and I can retreat at last to mine.
+Again, there’s a deluge of instructions and logins but, once we get the hang of it, the Google Classroom which the school has set up gives her enormous independence over her work and I can retreat at last to mine.

 A weekly small-group tutorial with the teacher helps keep everyone on track.
 The messaging system with other students has perked her up a lot and there’s a sense that the class can now help one another, rather than just plodding along in the dark.